bcgov/jag-file-submission/README.md

 ## Running the App

-By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root of the repository based off `.env.template`. and change the `MVN_PROFILE` to `default`
+By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root of the repository based off `.env.template`.

+Change the `MVN_PROFILE` to `default`

-set the following environement variables:
+Set the following environement variables:

 ```
 MVN_PROFILE=default